Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/sm/index.rst

    ..
        !! processed by numpydoc !!

-   .. py:method:: compute_current_ref(psi_s_abs_ref, tau_M_ref)
+   .. py:method:: compute_current_ref(tau_M_ref)

       Compute the current reference.

       This method is needed only for current-vector control.
-It requires the forward flux map.
-The solution is computed for positive torque and mirrored afterwards.
-      The previous solution is used as the initial guess.
+It returns the current reference state.
+The state is updated in the `update` method.

+      :param tau_M_ref: Torque reference (Nm).
+      :type tau_M_ref: float

+      :returns: Stator current reference (A) in rotor coordinates.
+      :rtype: complex